mqtt2go/mqtt2go.github.io/dev/add-wps.md

 #### End Device
 <p align="justify">
-The end device utilizes this channel to get the list of the topics to which the devices has to be subscribed.
+The end device utilizes this channel to get the topic name to which the devices has to be subscribed.
 </p>

 ```
-<dev_id>/topics
+<dev_id>/topic
 ```

 ### MQTT Commands